IndieCoderMM/readme-generator/out/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ✨ Features
-- Generate readme
+- Generate readme quickly
-- Easy to use
+- Simple, easy-to-use
-- Console apps
+- Console app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>